Guide to standards & regulations

 The ASIC website outlines all the details in regards to operating as an Australian Financial Services Licensee and the provision of financial advice.
 The key areas are licensing, training and compliance.
 ASIC has a range of Regulatory Guides that detail the specific requirements in the provision of financial advice and also in regards to the provision of credit and responsible lending obligations.

-Regulations relating to membership of the Institute’s Financial Planning Chapter for practising members are set out in Regulations (R10).
+Regulations relating to membership of the Chartered Accountants ANZ's Financial Planning Specialist for practising members are set out in CRC6 - Specialisation in Financial Planning.

 These regulations and requirements include:

 There are a range of professional and ethical standards administered by the APESB.
 In addition to the standards applying to members in public practice the current standard relating to the provision of financial advice APS12 has been reviewed and is replaced by APES 230 Financial Planning Services.
 This new standard commences from 1 July 2014.
 For further detailed information on APES 230 is available on the APES 230 page.

 On 1 July 2014 APES 230 – Financial Planning Services (APES 230) became effective.

 APES 230 sets the standard for Members in the provision of quality and ethical Financial Planning Services.
 The standard details both the professional and ethical requirements for professional accountants who provide financial planning and credit advice

 While APES 230 is in many respects an extension of the existing standard APS 12 Statement of Financial Advisory Services, it does set a new benchmark outlining the professional and ethical requirements for the provision of financial planning and credit advice.

 A member of Chartered Accountants Australia and New Zealand providing a Financial Planning Service is required to comply with the new standard

 This Guide is jointly issued by the Institute and CPA Australia to assist members to comply with the requirements of APS 12 – Statement of Financial Advisory Service Standards.